emilk/loguru/README.md

 ## Limitations and TODO
 * Test on Windows.
-* Color print to terminal?
-* Is writing WARN/ERR/FATL to stderr the right thing to do?
 * Rename ERROR to avoid conflict with windows.h macro?
-* File-only logging: LOG_F(FILE, "Always written to file, never to stdout/stderr")
+* File-only logging: LOG_F(FILE, "Always written to file, never to stderr")
 * Make sure memory is freed if fatal handler throws an exception.
 * Add some way to have stdout at a lower verbosity than a file.